layniecalderwood/coryrhunter.com/index.md

 #### EXPERIENCE
 Software Engineer Intern
-..* Using Clojure, Clojure Script, React and AWS to build a user-friendly system to support corporate supply chains
+..+Using Clojure, Clojure Script, React and AWS to build a user-friendly system to support corporate supply chains

 Data Science Research Assistant
-..* Using Data Science techniques in Python to analyze millions of entries of market data for NHC Capital ..* Analyzing an anomaly that occurred in 2016 with the company’s portfolio strategy and determining if there are leading indicators in order to prevent future losses
+..+Using Data Science techniques in Python to analyze millions of entries of market data for NHC Capital
+..+Analyzing an anomaly that occurred in 2016 with the company’s portfolio strategy and determining if there are leading indicators in order to prevent future losses
 ..* Performing dimension reduction with a PCA model ..* Building a both linear regression and a random forest models with data I personally manipulated and gathered from the schools Bloomberg Terminal and other resources